MaxVicPro/maxvicpro/README.md

 - 🔭 I’m currently working on my first project.

-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming.\

+   Everthing looks and sound new in here.